 As early as the moment you send your freelance proposal, map out a clear payment schedule.
 When signing a work agreement, make sure there’s a section of payment plan, and accept money according to that outline only.
 Anything that’s out of the ordinary should be double-checked or ignored.

 Dealing with taxes as a freelancer can be confusing, a fact that this ploy takes advantage of.
 What a scammer would do is ask for personal information (such as social security number, or its equivalent in your country) to fill out tax forms confirming that they have paid you.

 In the US, this is a necessary step if the client pays you over $600 in a year.
-Hirers have to fill out a 1099-MISC form for every independent contractor they pay at least that much through direct deposit or by cheque.
-If the payment is digital or is under $600 (both likely here), there’s no obligation to fill the form.
-In other words, there’s usually no need for you to share your personal information.
+Hirers have to fill out a 1099-MISC form for every independent contractor they pay at least that much.
+If the total payment in a year is under $600, there’s no obligation to fill the form.
+In other words, there’s no need for you to share your personal information if that is the case.
 If a client insists that you do, they’re probably up to no good.

 Tip: Get paid through PayPal or Stripe

 It goes without saying that you should learn how to manage your tax as a freelancer — but here’s an extra tip for US-based freelancers.
 Online payment processing platforms like PayPal and Stripe fill in 1099 forms for all transactions — make your life easier by using them.
 At Reedsy, we favor a hassle-free solution for our users, so all transactions are made via Stripe.